adhavle-aws/account360/README.md

 ## Additions, forks, and contributions

 We are excited that you are interested in using AWS Account 360 App!
 This is a great place to start if you are just beginning with AWS and want to get a functional application up and running.
-It is equally useful if you are looking for a sample full-stack application to fork off of and build your own custom application.
+It is equally useful if you are looking for a  full-stack application to fork off of and build your own custom application.
 We encourage developer participation via contributions and suggested additions.
 Of course you are welcome to create your own version!

 Please see the [contributing guidelines](CONTRIBUTING.md) for more information.